-The Bruno Marc Men’s Suede Leather Lace-Up Oxford is a classy-yet-versatile casual shoe that’s suitable for work, events, and just about any everyday use you so choose.
+The Bruno Marc Men’s Urban Suede Leather Lace Up Oxfords Shoe is a classy-yet-versatile casual shoe that’s suitable for work, events, and just about any everyday use you so choose.

 Made from 100% suede leather, the Bruno Marc includes a midsole stripe and a lace-up front closure.
 Its 1-inch heel height enables you to wear it for light or business casual while adding a bit of sleekness to its already professional look.

 You’ll also like this shoe’s breathability and its handmade outsole that offers further comfort and durability.
 It also comes in a variety of colors and has a budget-friendly price tag that makes for excellent overall value.

 - Breathable suede leather upper

 - Stylish enough for most occasions